 2. St Ives Estate

 There are over 550 acres of stunning Yorkshire country park to explore at St. Ives Estate in Bingley.
-From the woodlands to the open moor, the wildflower meadow to the winding paths that take you through it all – you’ll find plenty of things to keep you entertained for free.
-If you’re bringing the little ones, there’s an adventure playground and the Coppice Pond will offer you the chance to feed the ducks, as well as doing a spot of fishing.
+From the woodlands to the open moor, the wildflower meadow and the winding paths that take you through it all – you’ll find plenty of things to keep you entertained for free.
+If you’re bringing the little ones, there’s an adventure playground and the Coppice Pond will offer you the chance to feed the ducks, as well as do a spot of fishing.

 St Ives Estate, Harden, Bingley, West Yorkshire, BD16 1BW.